Nordic's Privacy Statement

 We transfer personal data to countries that are not considered to provide an adequate level of protection according to UK and EU data protection laws.
 When we do so, we take appropriate (supplemental) safeguards to ensuring an equivalent level of data protection by concluding the Standard Contractual Clauses approved by the European Commission with the receiving party located in such third country in accordance with article 46.2(c) of the General Data Protection Regulation (GDPR) along with the UK addendum to the same.

 We will not retain your personal data longer than necessary in relation to the purposes for which the data are processed, unless otherwise required or permitted by law.
+After expiration of the retention period, your personal data will be deleted.
 This means that:

 • Personal data obtained based on your consent will no longer be retained after you withdraw your consent.
 To the extent necessary, we do retain information to prove that the previous processing activities were based on valid consent.